SongYeongWon/Numerical_Method/samples/README.md

 ## tutorial-NM

-This folder should cotain simple example codes of using your library functions.
+This folder should contain simple example codes of using your library functions.

 ## DO NOT show the internal(definition) codes of your functions.
 Just show how to use it.